Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 [Organization Tutorial](https://support.unity.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-)

+Then, in the Unity Editor, open Services > General Settings to create a cloud project ID (or link to an existing one) to associate the Unity project with your organization.

 ## Lobby & Relay

-We use the lobby service to create a space that our users can join and share data through.
+We use the Lobby service to create a space that our users can join and share data through.

 [Lobby Overview](http://documentation.cloud.unity3d.com/en/articles/5371715-unity-lobby-service)